GenericMappingTools/gmt/doc_modern/rst/source/grdhisteq.rst

 .. only:: not man

-    grdhisteq - Perform histogram equalization for a grid
+    Perform histogram equalization for a grid

 Synopsis
 --------